nltimv/k8s-bitwarden/README.md

 # k8s-bitwarden
-Deplo Bitwarden in a bare-metal Kubernetes cluster
+Deploy Bitwarden in a bare-metal Kubernetes cluster